AmitKumar-AK/Sitecore.Demo.XMCloud.Verticals/README.md

    ```

    Open http://localhost:3000 with your browser to see the result.
-   You can start editing the pages by modifying files under the \src\rendering.
+   You can start editing the pages by modifying files under the src\sxastarter.
 The pages auto-update as you edit the files.

 ## Quick start (Docker)